-Some of the benefits of online counseling (also called telementalhealth or teletherapy) include eliminating the hassle of taking off from work, finding a sitter for the kids, navigating traffic, fighting bad weather, and spending money on gas.
+Some of the benefits of online counseling include eliminating the hassle of taking off from work, finding a sitter for the kids, navigating traffic, fighting bad weather, and spending money on gas.
 If you are sick, you can still have a session.
 Just open the Zoom link on your computer, ipad, tablet, or phone.

 We meet from the convenience of your home, your office, your car, your yard or even while you are walking in the beauty of nature.
 There’s greater anonymity because no one will see you walking to and from the office.

-You can live anywhere in Georgia and North Carolina and receive online counseling and psychotherapy from me.
+You can live anywhere in Georgia and North Carolina and receive online counseling from me.
 I’m a licensed psychotherapist in both states.